 ICMP’s International Reach

 ICMP is the most international music college in London and the UK, and you’ll be connecting with students from all around the world while undertaking your contemporary music education.
 This diversity of worldwide culture and musical styles forms a unique musical tribe, making for thought-provoking classroom discussion, fascinating learning experiences and exciting global networking opportunities.

-On top of this, ICMP London has a truly global outlook as a music industry education provider, partnering with a range of respected international academic institutes, including the Los Angeles College of Music, University of Southern California, the London School of Fashion, Rockacademie in the Netherlands, ATLA in Paris, the Vienna Music Institute and industry partnership Tileyard Studios in London.
+On top of this, ICMP London has a truly global outlook as a music industry education provider, partnering with a range of respected international academic institutes, including the Los Angeles College of Music, University of Southern California, the London School of Fashion, Rockacademie in the Netherlands, ATLA in Paris, and the Vienna Music Institute.